What is a trade secret?

 There are, however, a handful of conditions for the information to be considered a trade secret, and compliance with such conditions may turn out to be more difficult and costly than would appear at first glance.
 While these conditions vary from country to country, some general standards exist which are referred to in Art.
 39 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement):

-Your company may have certain forms of know-how or organisational knowledge which are critical to its competitive advantage, but which retain value only as long as they remain a secret.
-These can take a variety of forms, including a critical database, algorithm or software, a technical attribute of a piece of equipment, a unique process, a recipe or secret ingredient in a product or other forms of registrable IP which may be ill-suited to formal methods of protection.
+Your company may have certain forms of know-how or organizational knowledge which are critical to its competitive advantage, but which retain value only if they remain a secret.
+These can take a variety of forms, including a critical database, algorithm or software code, a technical attribute of a piece of equipment, a unique process, a recipe or secret ingredient in a product or other forms of potentially registrable IP which may be ill-suited to formal methods of protection.
 It is crucial to recognize that just merely having the policy, protocols, and password protections, etc. in place may not be sufficient, as an effective trade secrets policy needs to be recognized by all staff and embedded within the IP culture of a business.